ant513g/e2/p2/README.md

 I was debating whether or not I should use `!isset ();` instead of `player_powerball == ‘’;`, but if I did use isset, the variable would be invalid and caused issues in the rest of the code.

+I also wanted to figure out a way to make cost increase after each play, as well as add the total winnings together.
+I couldn't figure out a way to adjust it on the index page after each play.
+I thought somehow using`$_SESSIONS`, but I coudln't figure it out.